odypapadakis/The-Go-Board-PS2-keyboard-reader/README.md

 # The-Go-Board-PS2-keyboard-reader
  This is a project that connects a ps/2 keyboard to a " Go Board ".

- The Go board from nandland.com, is a small system that includes an FPGA, some peripherals and connectors on a circuit board,  allowing for easy creation of projects using an HDL such as Verilog or VHDL.
+ The Go board from nandland.com, is a small system that includes an FPGA, some peripherals and some connectors on a small circuit board.
+ It is very handy for small VHDL / Verilog Projects .

  The FPGA ( Lattice ice40HX1k ) on the go board operates at 3.3V Logic.
  The PS/2 keyboard operates at 5.0 V .
  Therefore, a logic level converter circuit is included in the design, to allow the 2 components to talk to eachother